SatoryKono/ChEMBL_data_acquisition/README_EN.md

 ## Usage

-The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--final-out`, and `--limit`.
-The compatibility aliases `--output`/`--out` are still recognised but now emit deprecation warnings.
+The examples below demonstrate how to run the main CLI tools with common options such as `--input`, `--output`, and `--limit`. `--final-out` is currently restricted to `scripts.get_target_data` and `library.utils.cli_tools.pipeline_targets_main`.
+The compatibility alias `--out` is still recognised but now emits a deprecation warning.
 Using `--limit 0` short-circuits processing before any network or filesystem access, which is useful for smoke-testing configuration overrides.
 The target pipeline already exposes `--raw-out`, `--final-out`, `--raw-format`, and `--id-cols`; the remaining commands will pick up the staged switches as the shared parser is extended.
 After installing the project with `pip install .`, the same pipelines can be started via the console scripts listed in the [Quick Start](#quick-start) table—for example, `get-activity-data --help` is equivalent to `python -m scripts.get_activity_data --help`.
 Both forms accept identical arguments, so feel free to swap between them depending on your environment.